vaibhav-panwar/coherent-mother-3147/README.md

 # coherent-mother-3147
 This website is a group project created by Ashutosh Dubey, Raj Thakur, Vaibhav Panwar, Ranjeet Gupta, and Swati.
 It is a website that showcases their skills in web development and design.

-The website features a clean and modern design, with easy navigation and user-friendly interface.
-It is responsive, meaning it adjusts to different screen sizes and devices, ensuring a great user experience for everyone.
+The website features a clean and modern design, with easy navigation and user-friendly interface, ensuring a great user experience for everyone.

 The website contains the following sections: